akosiaris/wifiplug/README.md

 state of a plug.
 Commands are always encrypted with the session key.
 It seems like the exception here is the login/logout commands

-Commands are (for some reason) enclosed in the strings 'BBBB' (BEGIN ??) and 'EEEE' (END ??) and are identified by a single number (1,2,3 etc).
-So for example 5 is the idle command, 1 is the login command etc The server responds to these command by send the number corresponding to the sent command suffixed with the string '+OK' and enclosed in the 'BBBB', 'EEEE' strings.
+Commands are (for some reason) enclosed in the strings 'BBBB' (presumably BEGIN) and 'EEEE' (presumably END) and are identified by a single integer (1,2,3 etc).
+So for example 5 is the IDLE command, 1 is the LOGIN command etc The server responds to these commands by sending the number corresponding to the sent command suffixed with the string '+OK' and enclosed in the 'BBBB', 'EEEE' strings.

 States of a wifiplug